Impact of current-induced magnons on spin-orbit torque analysis: Supplementary information

-Regarding $\delta R_{xx}^{2\omega}$, $R_{xy}^{2\omega}$ ($K_2 \neq 0$) in Fig.~\ref{SIfig:res}f,h), $\pi$-periodic components are still present which we attribute to the anisotropic magnetothermopower and the planar Nernst effect.
-These corrections affect $H_\mathrm{AD}$ by less than $10~\%$, and $H_\mathrm{FL}$ even less.
-Indeed, since $\Delta \theta \ll \Delta \varphi$, the determination of $H_\mathrm{AD}$ is more sensitive to small corrections than $H_\mathrm{FL}$, which is reflected in the former's relatively large error in Tables~\ref{tbl:1},~\ref{tbl:2}.
-This analysis was performed based on the second approach in the main text (UMR as a modulation to the magnetization), which produces better fits and is detailed in SI.
+These analyses were performed based on the second approach in the main text (UMR as a modulation to the magnetization), which produces better fits and is detailed in SI.
 Sec.~\ref{subsec:UMR}.